Understanding presenteeism

 Doctor Care Anywhere can help

-If you feel as though an employee is showing signs of presenteeism, suggest talking to one of our GPs or ANPs.
+If you feel as though an employee is showing signs of presenteeism, suggest talking to one of our GPs or ACPs.
 Our clinicians are available 24/7 and can help with all sorts of illnesses, whether physical or mental.
 Our My Health app can also provide tips and advice on managing a wide range of health issues.

 Together, we can get your employee present and fighting fit again.